• Skip to primary navigation

 Sponge

-2. Line the bottom of a 6-inch cake tin
+- Line the bottom of an 8-inch cake tin with parchment paper

-3. In a medium sized bowl whisk the egg yolks and sugar (I)
+- In a medium-sized bowl whisk the egg yolks, mil, and oil

-In another bowl whip the egg whites with sugar (II) until stiff peaks
+- In another bowl with an electric whisk, or in the bowl of a stand mixer fitted with a whisk attachment, whip the egg whites with sugar until stiff peaks

 Whipped Cream